Passer au contenu principal

 }

-Note: When using modelId, resourceId, enforcerId, or owner parameters, the response data array may contain multiple boolean values (one for each permission that was checked), and data2 contains the corresponding model and adapter identifiers.
+When using modelId, resourceId, enforcerId, or owner, the response data may have multiple booleans (one per permission) and data2 lists the corresponding model/adapter ids.

 BatchEnforce